flutter/cocoon/cipd_packages/README.md

 This folder contains auto built/deployed public [CIPD packages](https://chrome-infra-packages.appspot.com/p/flutter) used by Flutter CI.
 These packages will be consumed from tests and auto cached to boost future runs.

-Pleaes follow these steps to add a new package.
+Please follow these steps to add a new package.

 ## Creating the package build file